VicterHuger/VicterHuger/README.md

 My name is **Victor Hugo Simões** and I am studying in a Bootcamp at Driven Education to become a **Full Stack Developer at December 2022**!
 I am also finishing my chemical engineering course at Federal University of Rio de Janeiro!

-In the past of **6 months of Bootcamp** (Sep.
-23th,2022), I could already have finished **10 outstanding web applications front-end projects, 7 web applications back-end projects and 3 web applications full stack projects**!
+In the past of **7 months of Bootcamp** (Out.
+17th,2022), I could already have finished **10 outstanding web applications front-end projects, 9 web applications back-end projects and 4 web applications full stack projects**!

 I've been working with **TypeScript**, **Postgres**, **MongoDB**, **Prisma**, **Node.js**,**React.js**, **Javascript**, **CSS** and **HTML**, but I have interest in learning others languages **Java** and **React Native**.